Consett: Education

 Consett's secondary school is Consett Academy.
 However, near to Consett in Lanchester is St Bede's Catholic School and Sixth Form College and in Stanley North Durham Academy, which along with Consett Academy is part of the New College Durham Academies Trust (NCDAT) managed by New College Durham.

 Culture

 Consett is home to the Empire Theatre, one of County Durham's oldest theatres.
-Recently refurbished, it stages variety acts, plays and a Christmas pantomime.
+Refurbished in 2020, it stages variety acts, plays and a Christmas pantomime.
 It also screens films at times when there are no live performances.

 Belle Vue Leisure Centre

 The Belle Vue Leisure Centre, including a gym, swimming pool, five-a-side football, tennis and babminton courts is situated on Medomsley Road.

 Other Entertainment

 There are several well known pubs in Consett town centre including The Turf (which periodically hosts live music, also called Turfed Oot Café), The Fountain, Bellamy's, The Black Horse, The Traveller's Rest, The Duke of Wellington and the real ale pub, The Grey Horse, the latter of which hosts the Consett Ale Works microbrewery.
 Additionally, The Company Row, a Wetherspoons pub, sits on the junction of Victoria Road and Front Street.

 Also well known is Consett's Steel Club north of the bus station.